harsha1439/React-Redux/README.md

 # React-Redux App

-## A simple React-Redux App implementation Which works similar to Instagram.
+## A simple React-Redux App implementation which works similar to Instagram.

 ## Running

-### First npm install to grab all the necessary dependencies.
+### First npm-install to grab all the necessary dependencies.

 ### Then run npm start and open http://localhost:7770/ in your browser.